Meet The New Google Analytics 360 Suite/

-If you’ve been questioning whether or not Google Analytics 360, formerly Google Analytics Premium, is right for you – this announcement of upcoming launches should help show you the path that Google Analytics is heading, connecting marketing and analytics to increase your understanding of customers through smart integrations and intelligent tools.
+If you’ve been questioning whether or not Google Analytics 360 is right for you – this announcement of upcoming launches should help show you the path that Google Analytics is heading, connecting marketing and analytics to increase your understanding of customers through smart integrations and intelligent tools.
 We’ve got more information about Google Analytics 360 here, and we’re always available to chat!

 Not Currently Using Google Analytics